amity/dnd-bot/README.md

 # DnD Bot

-### UPDATE: With Discord sunsetting Gateway v5, the Discord.io library this bot is built on is no longer functioning.
-As a result, the bot has been deprecated.
+### UPDATE: With Discord sunsetting Gateway v5, the Discord.io library this bot is built on is no longer functioning, and cannot be revived without refactoring to a different core library.
+As a result, the bot has been deprecated for the time being.
 Thank you for using SpellBot!

 ---